TsouMinHan/ShowYourWords/README.md

 # ShowYourWords
 For the hearing impaired.
-Show what you are talking about. only for chinese.
+Show what you are talking about.

 Translate spoken words to text via Google API.